 CTC is the total cost which a company incurs in using your services.
 Besides your take home salary, it also includes employer contribution in your PF, any group insurance premium, your annual performance incentive payment (which you may not get 100%), Some other benefits you are entitled to like low interest loans, Car lease amount and other costs related to your employment (which you may take for granted).

 Important components of salary slip are as follows:

 1. Basic Salary: This is the most important part of a salary slip as many of the other components are structured around it.
-In many cases value of basic salary is taken to calculate the taxability of others.
-Basic salary is 100% taxable.
+In many cases the value of the basic salary is taken to calculate the taxability of others.
+The basic salary is 100% taxable.

-2. House rent allowance: As the name suggests House rent allowance is given to employee to take care of the house rent if he is living in rented accommodation.
+2. House rent allowance: As the name suggests House rent allowance is given to the employee to take care of the house rent if he is living in rented accommodation.
 HRA is calculated as a percentage of Basic salary.
-Generally it is 40-50% of basic salary.
-Even to calculate the taxable portion of HRA basic plays a very important role.
-The minimum value out of the below 3 is the tax free amount of HRA.
+Generally, it is 40-50% of the basic salary.
+Even calculating the taxable portion of HRA basic plays a very important role.
+The minimum value out of the below 3 is the tax-free amount of HRA.

 a) 40% of Basic (or 50% in case of metro cities)

 b) Actual Rent Paid minus 10% of basic

 3. Medical allowance: Employer can give any amount as a medical allowance (not more than Basic), but out of it only Rs 1250/- per month or Rs 15000/- per annum is tax-free and that too only after submitting medical bills of the same amount.

 4. Conveyance/Transport Allowance: This allowance is meant to support the expenses employee incurred in travelling to and fro from office.
 Here again, there’s no limit on payment but only Rs 800/- per month is tax-free.
 In this case, there’s no need to produce any bills.